surifirstpin/Acubi_documentation/Version.5/Reports.md

  **3.** To refresh a report click on, **Reset** ( refresh icon).

 The data in analyse sections is determined by dimensions and measures.
-Using **Field Picker**, select Dimensions and Measures to retrieve the data.
+Using **Field Picker**, select Dimensions and Measures to retrieve the data based on the selection made.
 In AcuBi a dimension is derived as group of data and Measure is derived as information about group of data.

  > **Note :** All the dimensions appear blue in  colour and all the measures appear in Orange colour in your data table.